 By double clicking on one of the files in the list, the file size in Bytes is displayed.
 In order to delete the backup files from the data files directory press Purge Meas.
 Files.
 This will delete all backup files from the radiometer.
 It is not possible to delete single backup files because they are packed together in bigger files to reduce the total number of files on the flash drive.
 DOMs have problems in handling large numbers of files.
 During a 3 month continuous operation up to 20.000 data files are generated by an RPG-HATPRO radiometer which would overload the DOM file system capabilities if they were stored as single files.
 Packing these files is the only way to handle the problem.
-Before flushing the backup files they should all be copied to the host first (if the data was not monitored on the host PC with automatic data storage).
+Before flushing the backup files they should all be copied to the H-PC first (if the data was not monitored on the H-PC with automatic data storage).
 By dragging files to the waste bin symbol, only single files are removed from the system files directory (password entry required).

-When a file needs to be copied from the host to the radiometer, first browse through the host directory tree and mark the file in the file list.
+When a file needs to be copied from the H-PC to the R-PC, first browse through the H-PC directory tree and mark the file in the file list.
 Then select Data Files Directory or System Files Directory and drag the marked file(s) to the destination directory.
 The copy progress is displayed in the Transfer Status group box.
-Copying in the other direction (from radiometer to host) is performed by drag and drop in the opposite direction.
+Copying in the other direction (from R-PC to H-PC) is performed by drag and drop in the opposite direction.

 Multiple files may be selected for deleting and file transfer in both directions.
-The file transfer in progress can be aborted by clicking <ESC>.
+The file transfer in progress can be aborted by typing <ESC>.